byExist/sets/README.md

 ## What is "sets"?

-**sets** is a simple wrapper around Go's `map` type.
+**sets** is a generic, lightweight wrapper around Go's `map` type.
-It provides basic set operations like add, remove, check existence, and standard set operations such as union, intersection, and difference.
+It provides a convenient and type-safe way to perform set operations, such as element management (add/remove), containment checks, and standard set operations like union and intersection.

-## Features

-- Create new sets easily
-- Add, remove, and check for elements
-- Clone sets
-- Iterate over set elements
-- Perform standard set operations (Union, Intersection, Difference, SymmetricDifference)
-- Check set relationships (Equal, Subset, Superset, Disjoint)
+It is particularly useful for deduplication, fast membership testing, and working with logically grouped values like tags or permissions.

 ## Installation